DannyArends/D-coding/README.md

 Applications
 ------------
-The provided applications are itself are not that intresting, and sometimes far from finished, however here a short description on what they are supposed to do is provided:
+The provided applications are itself are not that interesting, and sometimes far from finished, however here a short description on what they are supposed to do is provided:

 - Plang: implementation of a p'' interpreter